Van Sweringen brothers: Decline and death

 The fortunes of the Van Sweringens rose in the 1920s.
 By 1929, their holdings were valued at $3 billion, mostly as a result of the high valuation of stocks on the New York Stock Exchange.
 Upon the coming of the Great Depression, the brothers' rail empire suffered financial difficulties.
 Loans were foreclosed upon and assets were sold to meet interest payments for their debts.

 In 1933, O.P.
 Van Sweringen testified before the United States Senate Committee on Banking and Currency, in Washington, D.C., and during testimony, described their complex business dealings as it related to railroads.

 In 1934, M.J.
 Van Sweringen's health began to decline.
-He died on December 12, 1935.
+He died on December 12, 1935, at the age of 54.

-O.P. died on board a train near Hoboken of coronary thrombosis on November 22, 1936.
+O.P. died on board a train near Hoboken of coronary thrombosis on November 22, 1936, at the age of 57.
 At the time of his death, O.P.'s net worth was less than $3,000.

 The brothers are buried together in Cleveland's Lakeview Cemetery under a tombstone that reads: "Brothers".